RHYME11/Calculators/README.md

 - Minimum distance of closest approach \(D_{\min}\) (fm)
 - Safe beam energy \(E(\theta_{CM})\) (MeV) as a function of the center-of-mass angle

-Based on the attached formulas:
+Based on the attached formulas:</br>
 $`
 D_{min} = 1.25\times(A_p^{1/3} + A_t^{1/3}) + 5.0\ \text{[fm]}
 `$